kottans/mock-repo/README.md

 This is my repository(https://github.com/Ros1989/kottans-frontend).
 Subscribe to my GitHub https://github.com/Ros1989

+# Hi kottans!

+"Hello there" i m switcher nice to be with you in this wonderful project.
+Have fun learnig ^).
+I will try my best.

+# Hey there!

 # Hey there! :)
 All cool )))

 #Hi!
 My name is Di and its my first steps in IT.